dbt-labs/jaffle-shop-classic/README.md

 - https://docs.getdbt.com/reference/programmatic-invocations

 This would allow us to piggyback off of the dbt functionality even more, rather than hacking together our own solutions.

+Additionally, the coverage metric is easy to manipulate in your favour, so we intend to improve the metric by:

+- Validating the columns in the tests to make sure that each of the columns in the CTE are tested
+- Penalising CTEs that are overcomplicated and should be split into multiple CTEs (e.g. a CTE that has large sub-queries)